Bathroom drains

 Septic smell inside the house

 Indoor septic odor can come from dry traps, venting, buildup, or a system under stress.
-Start with simple checks, then build a cleaner monthly routine.
+Start with simple checks, then build a cleaner monthly defense rhythm.

 Strong sewage odor, backups, or sudden widespread smell need a professional look.